The Columbia College Core Curriculum

 Courses in the Core Curriculum share four basic characteristics which, together, embody the College’s intellectual and institutional commitment to liberal arts education:

-3. they are small, discussion-driven seminars; and
+3. They are taught as small, discussion-driven seminars;

 The content and organization of the Core Curriculum are guided by the view that the ultimate ends of a liberal education necessarily reflect a vision of the ultimate ends of a human life.
 The Columbia Core is the result of debates and conversations among faculty that span the entire history of the modern College and that have evolved along with our understanding of the place of undergraduate education in the university and in the contemporary world.
 The effort behind the Core Curriculum presupposes an acceptance by the faculty of the responsibility to present to students a vision—if always a provisional vision—of what a liberal education means.
 The conversations across disciplines and specializations that sustain the Core Curriculum as a non-disciplinary requirement for all students also give it its vitality and force.
 They represent an exercise in the complex arts of consensus-building, compromise, and honest debate—liberal habits of mind that we hold as fundamental to the education we aim to provide and to the intellectual communities we wish to foster.